-This course is designed to provide business students with practical mathematical competencies applicable to business while learning the use of the electronic calculator.
-Topics will include percentage, trade and cash discounts, mark-up and mark-down.
-Prerequisite: BUS 0107 or permission of instructor.
+A course designed to provide students with a vocational advantage of math competency by application of number and calculator skills to business problems.
+Topics will include percentage, trade and cash discounts, markup and markdown, and the use of metric terms in a practical context.
+Prerequisite: BUS 0107 or satisfactory placement test score.
 (F, W, Sp, Su)